 Be a good listener

 One of the greatest gifts you can give a friend is your ability to listen.
 Avoid judgment, giving advice, and sharing your opinions.
 Just listen.
-Allow the survivor to make her/his own decisions.
-If the survivor asks what to do, offer a couple of options and let her/him choose.
+Allow survivors to make their own decisions.
+If the survivor asks what to do, offer a couple of options and let the survivor choose.
 Some survivors will want to talk more than others.
 Let your friend know that you are available to listen when they are ready to talk.

-Allow the survivor to make her/his own choices whenever possible.
+Allow survivors to make Their own choices whenever possible.

 Even the smallest choices that s/he makes can begin to restore their sense of power which was completely taken from them during the assault.
 Examples: allow the survivor to choose where you talk, if they sit or stand, if they want to call a crisis line, etc.